Holding Deposit: What Landlords & Tenants Need to Know

 Once the holding deposit has been paid, the team will then carry out formal tenant references.

-If the potential tenant has failed their reference checks, they may have provided inaccurate information during their initial application.
 These circumstances are costly and time-consuming for landlords and their letting agents: the tenant may have to review their details and be referenced again, provide a guarantor, pay their rent in advance or simply not proceed with the property.

 Why do we ask for a deposit and when is it retained?